saitaiky/notebook/docs/docs/software-development/programming/rust.md

 On the other hand, string and vector types are dynamically sized and stored on the heap, so passing them to a function would require transferring ownership or borrowing a reference to the data to avoid moving the data out of scope.
 Therefore, strings and vectors are borrowed when passed to a function to avoid transferring ownership and maintain memory safety.

-:::infoWhy copying only for some types only?
+:::info Why copying only for some types only?
 Rust is going to copy the value because that's very cheap to do, so you don't have to worry about it.
 But the same thing with booleans, but with strings, not so much because the size of the string is not known at the compilation time.
 Rust can be confident of just copying that value.
 :::